iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 </exercise>

 Now would be the time to submit your solutions to be graded.
 Run `lein midje` to see if all the tests pass.
-If the do, you should see the
+If they do, you should see the
 following:

 ~~~sh